Rhythmica02/Jet-Engine-Bracket-for-Aerospace/README.md

 *Add one or more high-quality renders here to show off the design.*

 ## 📜 Attribution
-This project was inspired by the [Jet Engine Bracket Design Tutorial](https://www.youtube.com/watch?v=hkYlDP-BizE) created by [Author Name if known].
+This project was inspired by the [Jet Engine Bracket Design Tutorial](https://www.youtube.com/watch?v=hkYlDP-BizE) created by David Nguyen.
 This version was independently recreated and customized.

 ---